Data Centers in Moldova

 Network & Connectivity Ecosystem

 Carrier Density & Carrier Neutrality: Carrier count: over 2.
-As of September 2025, the market is served by approximately 2–5 domestic and international providers.
-This compact ecosystem remains functional for enterprises needing standard multi-homing and diverse fiber paths within the Chisinau metro area.
+As of September 2025, the market is served by a compact group of domestic and international providers.
+This ecosystem remains functional for enterprises needing standard multi-homing and diverse fiber paths within the Chisinau metro area.

-Internet Exchange Points (IXPs): The MD-IX serves as the central peering hub in Chisinau, facilitating efficient local traffic exchange and reducing reliance on international transit for domestic data.
+Internet Exchange Points (IXPs): The MD-IX serves as the central peering hub in Chisinau.
+It facilitates efficient local traffic exchange and reduces reliance on international transit for domestic data.

 Bare Metal: Localized bare metal services are available for workloads that require physical isolation.
-Providers such as Hivelocity and Latitude.sh support regional availability for specific hardware configurations.
+Providers such as Hivelocity and Latitude.sh support regional availability for specific hardware configurations as of September 2025.

 Power Analysis